-Red Dragon Japanese Maple
+Red Dragon Dwarf Japanese Maple for Sale Online

 Dissected forms of Japanese maples such as Red Dragon Japanese Maple are generally grown for their attractive foliage and low-spreading shape.
 Perfect for use as a specimen or accent around the home or yard or patio.

-Dissected forms of Japanese maples such as Red Dragon Japanese Maple are generally grown for their attractive foliage and low-spreading shape.
-Perfect for use as a specimen or accent around the home or yard or patio.
 Red Dragon Japanese Maple is perfect for use on the periphery of the border or rock garden.
 Excellent as an understory plant in a sun-dappled spot that brings color to the otherwise dark shaded areas of the woodland border.
 Dissected foliage and cascading form can be showcased by planting this cultivar near a pond or water garden.
 Because of its small size, Red Dragon Japanese Maple is perfect for use in containers.

 History and introduction of Red Dragon Japanese Maple: